-Ground Control follows all Government advice as we continue to deliver support services to our customers including electricity, gas, water and data utilities providers, food retailers, government bodies and care services.
+Ground Control follows all Government advice as we continue to deliver support services to our customers including electricity, gas, water and data utility providers, food retailers, government bodies and care services.
 This includes always maintaining 2m distance at all times, including when travelling, and following enhanced hygiene advice.
 This means our Field Teams must travel to and from work and to sites in separate vehicles unless specially approved to share with controls in place.
 All of our office-based staff work from home where this is possible.
 All staff who are in vulnerable groups or live with vulnerable groups are being protected.